 Digital zoom is the equivalent to cropping an image.

-Digital zoom is the equivalent to cropping an image.
+Digital camera zoom is the equivalent to cropping an image.
 This is why I recommend taking shots at the original focal length if you rely on digital zoom.
 You can always crop later if you must, and the results would be the same.

 Digital zoom is what most smartphones use, but they tend to get some help on the software side of things.

-Hybrid zoom is a fairly new concept used in smartphones.
+Hybrid camera zoom is a fairly new concept used in smartphones.
 It takes advantage of optical zoom, digital zoom, and software to get improved results when zooming in further than the lens’s physical capabilities.

 Modern phones with optical zoom have lenses with 3x or 5x optical zoom.
 Trying to zoom in further than that should result in loss of quality, as you would then technically be using digital zoom.
-This is where hybrid zoom comes to the rescue.
+This is where hybrid camera zoom comes to the rescue.

 While the algorithms and techniques each manufacturer is using vary, the general concept is universal.
 Hybrid zoom uses software enhancements and computational photography to create a better image from multiple photos.
 This is similar to Night Mode and HDR, but with a focus in detail, as opposed to exposure.